jkampich1411/selfhosted-google-docs/docs/source/custom-windows.rst

 8. Using the three dots, rename the device that hosts your NextCloud to something you can easily remember, plain "nextcloud" for example. **DON'T name it something that can personally identify you, like your first and last name / address / etc.**
 9. Click on the three dots, and then press on "Disable key expiry" and confirm if necessary.
+10. If your main device contains something, that can personally identify you, rename it as well.